 The information for the Citi Prestige has been collected independently by Million Mile Secrets.
 The card details on this page have not been reviewed or provided by the card issuer.

 Best for simple rewards

-With the Capital One Venture card you’ll earn 50,000 bonus miles after you spend $3,000 in the first three months from account opening.
+Earn 60,000 bonus miles after you spend $3,000 on purchases within the first three months of account opening.

 The biggest benefit of the Capital One Venture card is that it’s such a simple and rewarding card.
 For starters, it earns 2x Venture miles on every purchase, so you never have to worry about bonus categories.
 Plus, those miles can all be redeemed for 1 cent each toward an eligible travel purchase.
 That means you never have to worry about blackout dates or finding award space.

-If you want to get extra value from your rewards, you can with a bit of extra effort, because Capital One miles transfer to 17 airline and hotel partners.
+If you want to get extra value from your rewards, you can with a bit of extra effort, because Capital One miles transfer to several airline and hotel partners.
 If you use Capital One miles to book premium international flights you can easily book thousands of dollars worth of airfare.
-It only takes 84,000 Capital One miles to book a one-way business-class flight from the U.S. to Europe on a Star Alliance airline if you transfer your miles to Avianca.
-The Star Alliance includes airlines like United, Swiss and Lufthansa, so once travel returns to normal you could be flying in style.

 The Capital One Venture is worth the annual fee and is an overall solid choice, but for the same ongoing cost you could have the Chase Sapphire Preferred.
 The Sapphire Preferred has the same annual fee, but earns more valuable travel rewards, has better built-in coverages and come with a bigger bonus.